claytonjwong/reading/README.md

 	}
 ```

+Fundamentally, this is a basic algorithm.
+Alice wins if and only if there are no moves left and it is Bob's turn.
 When I look at this C++ code, I once again see the recurrence formula based on the problem statement.
 The top-down solution
 uses recursion with memoization to solve each overlapping subproblem exactly once.
 The top-down solution is acquired
 after the base cases are reached and the answer is propogated back up the recursive stack.
 The bottom-up solution uses the same